mitschlagel/mitschlagel/README.md

 **iOS Engineer | Modernizing apps with SwiftUI**

 Expert in leveraging SwiftUI to build modern, efficient iOS apps.
 Skilled in revitalizing legacy codebases with clean, declarative architecture.
 Proficient in React, React Native, and RESTful APIs.
-MBA candidate at University of Nebraska-Omaha exploring the business side of IT and product management.
+MBA candidate at University of Nebraska-Omaha exploring IT leadership and product management.

 **When I'm not building things:**